MarynaPR/Portfolio/README.md

 # Portfolio
 ## Description

-This application demonstrates usage of Flexbox in the Header, Flex in Navigation, Footer and Hero Sections.
+This application was created to display portfolio work.
 Media queries are introduced to better serve different screen sizes.
-Grid Alignment featured in the main section.
+Grid alignment featured in the main section.

 ## Technology Used
 * HTML5
 * CSS